29 September 2007

 After the ceremony everyone congratulated the new couple.
 That’s normal.
 Then came the German influences.
 First, a log of about a yard in length was brought to the couple.
 Taking the handsaw that was provided, they began sawing the piece of wood in half.
 Understandably, this took a few minutes and is not something that I’m used to witnessing at a wedding, but like the sweeping up of the broken dishes, I believe it is meant to symbolize the teamwork essential for a healthy marriage.
 Finally, a large piece of cloth was brought to the couple.
 In the center of the cloth was drawn an enormous heart with the names of the couple inside.
 They were given scissors to cut out the heart and when they had completed that task, the groom carried the bride through the center of heart-shaped whole left in the cloth.
 Not sure what this means, but I am guessing it is similar to the “carrying over the threshold” that we are familiar with.

+Following the ceremony was a nice reception/party.
+Friends and family gathered, beer and Sekt were had, toasts were made.
+Actually, the dessert came first.
+Is it typical in American weddings to eat the wedding cake first?
+Please let me know because I honestly can’t remember.
+Dustin should know as he’s been to approximately 200 weddings in the past five years.
 The new couple had their first dance together, after which the bride danced with many of the male relatives.
 I even got to dance with her, albeit for a few seconds.
 And, while Charlotte and I had briefly practiced the Waltz, I somehow was unable to pull it off with perfection when alone with the bride in front of all the guests.
 She was merciful though and allowed me to return back to my seat rather quickly.
 Other than a few slide shows, games, and a hilarious skit by Charlotte and a the other bridesmaids, the remainder of the night was devoted to talking with friends and eating the delicious food.
 At around midnight most of the guests had begun to leave, and I too left my first German wedding.
 It was an interesting and fun experience.
 While I have been only to a few weddings back home and can’t speak with authority, the one thing that I noticed was how much time the friends and family spent together at the reception.
 We were there for around six or seven hours, even the old people!
 Maybe this is normal back home as well, but I really found it nice to see that the people devoted practically their whole day for celebrating with the couple.
 The German word for wedding is Hochzeit, which if broken into its component parts, literally means "high time."
 I think it's interesting to think about a wedding in that manner.
 And judging from the way the Germans celebrate weddings, it seems that they still think of it in such a way.

 (A game where the guests had to sing with these Catholic-like communion wafers stuck to our lips)